Marianne Faithfull’s death is loss of the knowledge of a generation – Nick Cave

 Nick Cave has said that the death of Marianne Faithfull at the age of 78 means a loss of “not just a fiercely unique talent, but the stored knowledge of a generation”.

-Tributes have come flooding in for the singer, including from her former partner Sir Mick Jagger, and his fellow Rolling Stones bandmates Ronnie Wood and Keith Richards.
+Tributes have come flooding in for the singer, including from her former partner Sir Mick Jagger, his fellow Rolling Stones bandmates Ronnie Wood and Keith Richards, and Beatles star Sir Paul McCartney.

 In a statement to the PA news agency, Cave said on Friday: “A wild woman, bold, brilliant and beautiful.
 We have lost not just a fiercely unique talent, but the stored knowledge of a generation.